Chad Posthumus

-Chad Ryan William Posthumus (born February 12, 1991) is a Canadian professional basketball player for the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).
-He played college basketball with UBC, Howard College, and Morehead State.
-Following his collegiate career, Chad played with the Chicago Bulls in the NBA Summer League before continuing his professional basketball career with various organizations in Asia, South and North America.
+Chad Ryan William Posthumus (February 12, 1991 – November 20, 2024) was a Canadian professional basketball player.
+He played collegiate basketball with UBC, Howard College, and Morehead State.

 High school career

 Posthumus attended River East Collegiate, a high school located in Winnipeg, Manitoba in Canada.
 He was considered one of the top high school basketball players in the country as a senior, averaging 39 points, 25 rebounds, and 7 blocks.
-His career-high with River East was a 69-point performance.
+His career high with River East was a 69-point performance.
 Through his high school years, Posthumus led his team to two provincial quarterfinals and was named a provincial All-Star in his final two seasons with the Kodiaks.

 Collegiate career

-Posthumus played with the Thunderbirds of the University of British Columbia for his freshman college basketball season.
+Posthumus played with the Thunderbirds of the University of British Columbia for his first year university basketball season.
 In a total of 16 games played, he averaged 1.7 points and 2.8 rebounds.
 Nevertheless, his team finished the season with a 25–3 record and put together a 13-game winning streak as well.
-Posthumus did not play basketball in his true sophomore season as a redshirt and would end up transferring to Howard College in Big Spring, Texas in the United States the following year.
-At Howard, the center appeared in 24 contest and averaged 4.0 points and 3.2 rebounds.
+Posthumus did not play basketball in his second year season as a redshirt and would end up transferring to Howard College in Big Spring, Texas in the United States the following year.
+At Howard, the centre appeared in 24 contests and averaged 4.0 points and 3.2 rebounds.
 He shot .570 on field goals and .690 from the free throw line.
 The Hawks finished the season with a 23–8 record.
 Posthumus then transferred to Morehead State, in NCAA Division I as a redshirt junior.
 He played in all 33 of the Eagles' games and averaged 7.5 points and 6.8 rebounds.
-Posthumus also recorded two double-doubles and had career-highs of 19 points and 19 rebounds against Oakland and SIU Edwardsville respectively.
-Posthumus returned to Morehead State for his final college season and averaged 9.6 points off 51% shooting along with 10.9 rebounds per game which was the second-highest in the nation.
-He also posted 10 double-doubles and following the season Posthumus earned College Sports Madness All-Ohio Valley Conference (OVC) honors and gained fame back in Canada.
+Posthumus also recorded two double-doubles and had career highs of 19 points and 19 rebounds against Oakland and SIU Edwardsville, respectively.
+Posthumus returned to Morehead State for his final college season and averaged 9.6 points off 51% shooting along with 10.9 rebounds per game which was the second highest in the nation.
+He also posted 10 double-doubles and following the season Posthumus earned College Sports Madness All-Ohio Valley Conference (OVC) honours and gained fame back in Canada.